 As the employer you have to set your workers' wages using hourly rates approved by TennCare.
 Below is a chart that shows you the updated rates, as applicable, and what your options are for paying your workers.
-You must pick a rate that is in this chart and matches with the type of service that worker is providing.
+You can pick a rate that does not exceed the max rate allowed for the type of service that your worker is providing.